JEN-dotcom/sales-management-system/architecture/Application_Layer.md

   - Description: Retrieve details of a specific product.
   - Functionality: Fetches and returns detailed information about a particular product or products based on its name.

+- **GET /products/{category}:**
+  - Description: Retrieve details of a specific product.
+  - Functionality: Fetches and returns detailed information about a particular product or products based on its category.

 #### Order Endpoints:

 - **POST /orders:**